How do I know whether my students read the content I assigned?

 There are a few important caveats to point out here.

-1. Viewing a page simply tells you whether the student accessed the page with the reading.
-It is the lowest level of compliance an instructor can use — Yes, they clicked on the link or No, they did not click on the link.
+1. Viewing a page tells you whether the student accessed the page with the reading.
+It is the lowest level of compliance an instructor can use — Yes, they clicked on the link, or No, they did not click on the link.

 2. Keep in mind that there may be other ways in which a student access the content.
 Working in a group, for example, might lead to only one student viewing the reading and then sharing it with the other student(s).

-3. LEAD does not show duration, it shows frequency and time.
-We know instructors are interested in knowing how much time students are spending on course activities, but at this time that’s not available in LEAD.
-Keep in mind that duration can be tricky to calculate; students may click on a course resource or launch a video and walk away to grab a sandwich or jump to a different tab in their browser.
+3. LEAD does not show duration; it shows frequency and time.
+We know instructors are interested in knowing how much time students are spending on course activities, but at this time, that’s not available in LEAD.
+Remember that duration can be tricky to calculate; students may click on a course resource or launch a video and walk away to grab a sandwich or jump to a different tab in their browser.

 How can I use this data in a responsible manner?